TakuyaHiraoka/Dropout-Q-Functions-for-Doubly-Efficient-Reinforcement-Learning/README.md

 ## What if we want a very sample-efficient one by ignoring computational efficiency?
 Introduce layer normalization into REDQ with a large ensemble size (Dropout is not necessary in this case).
 See Figures 12 and 20 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT) for details.

+# The limitations of DroQ.
+## Need to tune the dropout rate.
+The DroQ performance is highly dependent on the dropout rate (Figures 4 and 16 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT)), and additional samples are needed for its tuning.
+Introducing hyperparameter-free automatic tuning of dropout rate is future work.

 # Note